Evocelot/file-store/docs/docs.md

 SPRING_DATASOURCE_USERNAME | root | The username for connecting to the DBMS. |
 SPRING_DATASOURCE_PASSWORD | admin | The password for connecting to the DBMS. |
 SPRING_DATASOURCE_DRIVER_CLASS_NAME | org.mariadb.jdbc.Driver | The fully qualified name of the JDBC driver class used for the DBMS connection. |
+BUFFER_SIZE | 8192 | The size of the buffer determines the size of the chunks in which we read files into memory.
+The smaller its value, the more we load the CPU during file processing, but the less we burden the RAM.

 ## local.env